peter/learning/dev-tips/README.md

 # Dev Tips

-A collection of developer tips and recipes that I've collected over the years as a full stack web developer.
+A collection of developer tips and recipes that I've collected over the years as a web developer.

 * Configure your shell
 * [Automate your terminal](automate-your-terminal.md)
-* Read Your JSON Data
+* Make Sense of JSON Data
-* Simplify Git
+* Simplify your Git workflow
+* Drive tests from your README